sircus/site-boilerplate/README.md

 ## Usage

-- To configure for your project
+- To configure for your project new
   - `pkg` from package.json
   - `site` from config.yml